kubernetes/enhancements/keps/sig-node/2172-warn-about-implicitly-insecure-containers/README.md

 This feature is entirely local to the kubelet; it does not coordinate with the control plane or other nodes.
-A node running a kubelet without this feature, or with the gate off, simply does not report the new conditions, events, or metrics for its own pods; other nodes are unaffected.
+A node running a kubelet without this feature, or with the gate off, simply does not report the new conditions, events, or metric for its own pods; other nodes are unaffected.

 ## Production Readiness Review Questionnaire